CaoJamie/AL-Chemistry-Notes/README.md

 Reference to AS knowledge can be found here: [AS Chemistry Notes](https://github.com/CaoJamie/AS-Chemistry-Notes)

 In some cases the pdf may failed to open in the browser say you may need to download it to read it

+## Copyright Disclaimer
+Every Reasonable Effort had been made to trace the reference material owner, but in any concern the repo hold no responsibility for it and wish the copyright holder to directly contact the repo for those materials